Caring for Elderly Parents What Matters Most

 Signs of Depression or Delirium

-From a mood perspective, a person may be more anxious, feel hopeless or helpless, cry, or want to spend a great deal of time alone.
+From a mood perspective, a person may experience increased anxiety, feel hopeless or helpless, cry, or desire to spend a significant amount of time alone.
 One or all of these are reasons to see a doctor and ask for a depression screen.

 Delirium is a medical condition that can lead to taking a loved one to the emergency room.
 In addition, delirium can relate to mental health, memory loss, or general health concerns.